 We are excited to introduce Singapore’s first online Cognitive Behavioural Therapy (CBT) based programme called Mindhealth@ClaritySG!

-This programme offers individualised therapeutic learning with professional therapist feedbacks.
+This programme offers individualised therapeutic learning with feedback from our professional therapists through an integrated self-help online mental wellness tool.
 Through MindHealth, we hope to provide the community with an alternative self-help avenue for people struggling with mood disorders and also increase the availability of therapeutic mental health resources.

 To find out more, click here >